raunakghost99/GetResume_Json_Lazy_Hr/README.md

 ## Overview

-This project automates the deployment of all infrastructure using terraform runnign on GitHub Actions.
+This project automates the deployment of all infrastructure using terraform running on GitHub Actions.
 The Lambda function serves as the backend for a resume API, providing endpoints via api gateway to fetch resume details stored in a dynamoDB table .

 ## Architecture